raheelnaziir/ToDo-App/README.md

-# 📝 Todo App (Flutter)
+#  Todo App (Flutter)

 A simple and modern **Todo App** built with **Flutter**.
 This app allows users to add, delete, and manage their daily tasks with an intuitive UI.

 ---

-## 🚀 Features
+##  Features
-- ➕ Add new tasks
+-  Add new tasks
-- ✅ Mark tasks as completed
+-  Mark tasks as completed
-- 🗑️ Delete tasks
+-  Delete tasks
-- 🎨 Clean & responsive UI (works on Android, iOS, Web, and Desktop)
+-  Clean & responsive UI (works on Android, iOS, Web, and Desktop)

 ---

-## 📸 Screenshots
-(Add your app screenshots here)

----

-## 🛠️ Installation & Setup
+##  Installation & Setup

 ### Prerequisites
 - Install [Flutter](https://flutter.dev/docs/get-started/install)